Qingyunge Art

+Qingyun Pavilion.
+It was once damaged by developers and later rebuilt.

 The Qingyunge Art (QYG Art; 青雲閣 (青云阁, Qīngyún Gé)) is a cultural center in Wanhua District, Taipei, Taiwan.

 Name

 The name Qingyue has a literal meaning of blue clouds chamber.

 History

 Before 2014, the building was severely damaged.
 Starting 2014, the building was restored at a cost of NT$30 million and transformed it into a cultural center.
 It was then reopened in an opening ceremony on 20 October 2022.

 Architecture

 The building is a three-story structure.
 It features a logo designed by calligrapher Tong Yang-tze (董陽孜).